AMWA-TV/info-006/docs/Device implementation How To.md

 **Expected Results**

-The JSON response to the above command gives us the two nested control blocks `left-gain` and `right-gain` as shown below:
+The JSON response to the above command gives us the two control blocks `left-gain` and `right-gain` as shown below:

 ```
 {